Hardy Jackson’s Alabama

 Make sure you turn the oven off after an hour.
 The electric stove will hold the heat and the turkey will slowly cook overnight.

-If you forget to turn the oven off, and if the bird cooks at 500 degrees, all night long…on Thanksgiving Day you will feast on turkey jerky.
+If you forget to turn the oven off, and if the bird cooks at 500 degrees, all night long…on Christmas Day you will feast on turkey jerky.

 Harvey H. (“Hardy”) Jackson is Professor Emeritus of History at Jacksonville State University.
 He can be reached at email@example.com.